-A tornado devastated towns in Arkansas and Oklahoma.
-As of this morning, 17 people are reported dead.
+A tornado devastates towns in Arkansas and Oklahoma.
+At this point, 17 people are reported dead.

-Residents in Mayflower, Arkansas ran to their storm cellars after hearing falling debris caused by the tornado.
+Residents in Mayflower ran to their storm cellars after hearing falling tornado debris.
 Cars were overturned and houses were destroyed this weekend in the town of Vilonia, Arkansas, according to Reuters.

 Emergency workers in Little Rock are going door-to-door checking for victims, and doing their best to cope with the debris and the “mass casualty situation.”

-The storm rating was not immediately available, but it could be considered one of the deadliest tornadoes to strike the region.
+Storm ratings for Sunday’s twisters were the highest ever.
 In North Little Rock, the National Weather Service was certain that the storm that hit Vilonia and the nearby Mayflower would be rated as the nation’s strongest tornado to date.
-The agency warned that the storms are expected to continue Monday in the South and Mississippi Valley.
+The National Weather Service warned that the storms are expected to continue Monday in the South and Mississippi Valley.